 •one GER course (3 SH)

-After we determine this load is feasible for excellent achievement, we may add additional ensembles or GER courses.
+After we determine this load is feasible, we may add additional ensembles or GER courses.

 Register for undergraduate courses in the following order to avoid conflicts:

 2. Applied Percussion – course code - 89xx.
 See Syllabus Article 1.5 "Applied Lesson Course Numbers” for more info.
 Freshmen should register for catalog number 1501 their first semester.
-Although there are three separate components to the Applied Percussion Course, the only part that appears on your YSU Banner Class Schedule is the Percussion Seminar which meets at noon on Fridays.
-Nevertheless, you must attend all three components.
+Although there are several components to the Applied Percussion Course, but the only part that appears on your YSU Banner Class Schedule is the Percussion Seminar which meets 12-12:50pm on Fridays.

 A. Private lessons — one hour weekly lesson.
 I will review your Banner Schedule, schedule a private lesson time, and email you a copy of my private lesson schedule several days before the first week of classes.
 Lessons begin the first week of classes.